ktranish/unit/README.md

 - **Tailwind CSS Integration**: Built-in support for Tailwind CSS, allowing quick styling with utility classes.
 - **TypeScript**: Full TypeScript support for better type safety and developer experience.
 - **Utility-first Styling**: Offers a range of configurable design tokens for spacing, typography, colors, and more.
+- **Translation Hook**: Provides an easy-to-use translation hook (`useTranslation`) for multilingual support, with support for dynamic language loading.
 - **Scalable Structure**: Organized file structure for easy navigation and scaling as the design system grows.

 ## Getting Started